 If you’d like to move to professional writing courses after your short courses, they have provisions for that too.

-Taking 25 years to perfect its creative writing courses, the Unlocking Creativity’ offering is one of the best out there.
+Perfecting its creative writing courses over 25 years, Writer’s Studio has made the Unlocking Creativity’ writing workshop is one of the best out there.

-Designed to span a period of four weeks, the course gives students the freedom of access from anywhere since it is based online.
+Designed to span four weeks, the course gives young writers the freedom of access from anywhere since it is based online.
 Likewise, interested students can get up to USD$50 off when they cop the course early enough.

-Refining the course over the years, Writers’ Studio has landed upon a teaching formula which works for a lot of their students.
+Refining the course over the years, Writers’ Studio has landed upon a teaching formula which has turned out a good number of professional writers.
 This comes in the form of:

 - Helping writers recognise and embrace their imagination